My Google Maps coverage

 The Barsham Embankments photographed in 2022

-I am currently standing at the top of the Embankment, looking down at the brick and concrete supports approximately 60ft below.
+I am standing at the top of the Embankment, looking down at the brick and concrete support.

 I also stumbled upon this railway bridge located a short way from the tunnel.